Vitality Blast Preview: Kent Spitfires v Somerset

 HEAD TO HEAD

-The two sides have met 20 times in T20 cricket.
-Somerset have won on five occasions, Kent have won 12 times and three matches have been abandoned.
+The two sides have clashed on 15 occasions in T20 cricket.
+Somerset have won three times, Kent have won 11 and one was abandoned.

-The highest team total in the series for Somerset is 226 for five at Canterbury in 2018, while for Kent it is 231 for five at Canterbury in 2018.
+Somerset’s highest score in the series is 226 for five at Canterbury in 2018, while for Kent it is 231 for five in the same match.

-The highest individual innings for Somerset is the 151 not out by Chris Gayle at Taunton in 2015, while for Kent it is 114 by Sam Northeast in the same game.
+The highest individual innings for Somerset is 151 not out by Chris Gayle at Taunton in 2015 while for Kent it is 114 by Sam Northeast in the same game.

-The best bowling for Somerset is four for 15 by Kieron Pollard at Beckenham in 2010, while for Kent it is five for 11 by Adam Milne at the Cooper Associates County Ground.
+The best bowling return for Somerset if four for 15 by Kieron Pollard at Beckenham in 2010, while for Kent it is five for 11 by Adam Milne at Taunton in 2017.

 EVERYTHING YOU NEED TO KNOW